proplot-dev/proplot/docs/why.rst

 `~proplot.axes.Axes` plotting methods themselves.
 Passing a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` through any
 plotting method automatically updates the axis tick labels, axis labels, subplot titles, and colorbar and legend labels from the metadata.
-This can be disabled by passing ``autoformat=False`` to the plotting method or to `~proplot.ui.subplots`.
+This feature can be disabled by setting :rcraw:`autoformat` to ``False``.

 Also, as described in the section on :ref:`plotting methods <why_plotting>`, ProPlot implements certain features like grouped bar plots, layered area